chessapig/chessapig.github.io/_posts/2023-01-01-hyperbolic-string-art.md

   - image: comparison
     title: The hyperbolic plane
     caption: |
       Now we take a leap of insight, and treat the inside of the circle as the hyperbolic plane.
 Symmetries of the hyperbolic plane act on the boundary circle through mobius transforms.
-We think of the "strings" in string art as geodesics through the hyperbolic plane, rendered in the Klien model.
+We think of the "strings" in string art as geodesics through the hyperbolic plane, rendered in the Klein model.
 If instead we switch to the Poincare disc model, the geodesics become semicircles which meet the boundary circle orthogonally.
 There is a unique such geodesic connecting any two points on the boundary circle.
 This gives us a new way to render strings in string art.

+      We can visualize the symmetries of the hyperbolic plane in this picture geometrically.
+Here's a [video](https://www.youtube.com/watch?v=0z1fIsUNhO4&ab_channel=djxatlanta) showing how the mobius transformations acting on the complex plane arise from the Riemann sphere.
+The symmetries of the hyperbolic plane are Mobius transforms which fix the unit circle.
+On the unit circle, these act by the mobius transforms described above.
+On the interior, the preserve the stucture of the hyperbolic plane.

       Here is the mobius transform string art shown in both methods, with straight lines (left) and with circular arcs (right).
 Notice how the caustic in the Poincare model (right) is a circle?
   - image: elliptic